Introduction

 Set the right tone

-Welcome the inspection team professionally.
-Provide a brief overview of the firm — its structure, services, client base, and regulatory framework.
-This initial presentation is your opportunity to demonstrate that the firm takes compliance seriously and has a mature, structured approach to regulatory obligations.
+Provide a brief overview of your firm, its structure, services, client base, and regulatory framework.
+This opening demonstrates that you run a structured approach to regulatory obligations.

 Be responsive, not reactive